solo-io/solo-docs/gloo/docs/installation/quick_start.md

 glooctl install ingress
 ```

-Check that the Gloo pods and services have been created:
+Check that the Gloo Ingress pods and services have been created:

 ```bash
 kubectl get all -n gloo-system